 The nation's decades of commercial nuclear power production and nuclear weapons production have resulted in growing inventories of spent nuclear fuel and other high-level nuclear waste.
 This highly radioactive waste is currently stored at sites in 35 states because no repository has been developed for the permanent disposal of this waste.

 Commercial nuclear power production in the U.S. has resulted in over 70,000 metric tons of spent nuclear fuel—fuel that is used and removed from nuclear reactors—and the inventory is increasing by about 2,000 metric tons per year.
 If spent nuclear fuel assemblies were stacked side by side, they would fill a football field over 17 meters deep.
 In addition, nuclear weapons production and other defense-related activities have resulted in about 13,000 metric tons of spent nuclear fuel and other high-level nuclear waste.
 This high-level waste is extremely radioactive and needs to be isolated and shielded to protect human health and the environment.
 It is currently being stored primarily at sites where it was generated.
-After spending decades and billions of dollars to research potential sites for a permanent disposal site, including at the Yucca Mountain site in Nevada, the nation remains without a repository and the future prospects are unclear.
+After spending decades and billions of dollars to research potential sites for a permanent disposal site, including at the Yucca Mountain site in Nevada, the nation remains without a repository for disposal and future prospects are unclear.

 Selecting and developing sites for interim storage and permanent disposal and moving the waste to those sites will be challenging for a number of reasons, including the following: